The Gillespie Collection

 While the core of his book is an indispensable compendium for anyone with an interest in these early schools, it also incorporates an overview of main developments in the history of the NSW education department.

 The book has been the foundation for two exhibitions presented by the Centre.
 In 2012, following the Hall Public School Centenary celebration in the previous year, the Centre presented an exhibition on 'Bush schools of the Hall district', featuring twenty schools within a radius of around ten miles from Hall.
 This created such interest that in 2013, the Canberra Centenary year, a second exhibition, featuring schools within the Capital Territory borders, was presented - 'Present at Birth.
 Schools and Teachers of the Capital Territory, 1913'.
 Both exhibitions drew heavily from Gillespie's work.

 A grant from the ACT and District Heritage Council for the second exhibition included funding for an on-line database on the early public schools of the Canberra district.
-This database - 'Early Capital Territory and district government schools and teachers' now has entries for 50 schools and around 350 teachers.
+This database - 'Early Capital Territory and district government schools and teachers' now has entries for more than 80 schools and around 600 teachers.
 It includes 230 photographs, and incorporates links to a large number and range of external sources.